LoRa Configuration

 - Configure the gateway as a Built-in Network Server: Set up frequency, data rate, and other LoRa parameters to enable the gateway to operate as an independent LNS.

-- Add and manage devices: Register LoRa end devices to the built-in LNS.
+- Add and manage devices: Register LoRa end devices to the Built-in Network Server.

 - Set up multi-gateway networking: Add extender gateways to expand network coverage and capacity, allowing them to be managed locally through the central gateway interface.